nsidc/NSIDC-Data-Tutorials/contributor_guide.md

 $ git checkout -b new_branch
 ```

-You are now ready to add a new notebook or do dome other work.
+You are now ready to add a new notebook or do some other work.

 ### Do some work